saoirse-defi/milestone2-vanilla/README.md

 #### Animation Loop

 This refers to the function which is repeatedly called using recursion.
+Each time the function is called, a single frame is printed on screen.

 ### User Cusomisation